-1 Statement of Aims and Objectives 2
+1 Statement of Aims and Objectives .2

-2 Purpose 2
+2 Purpose .2

-3 Principles 3
+3 Principles .3

-4 Our patient safety culture 4
+4 Our patient safety culture .4

-5 Patient Safety Partners 5
+5 Patient Safety Partners .5

-6 Addressing health inequalities 6
+6 Addressing health inequalities .5

+7 Engaging and involving patients, families and staff following a patient t

+safety incident .6

-8 Patient safety incident response planning 9
+8 Patient safety incident response planning .8

-9 Responding to patient safety incidents 12
+9 Responding to patient safety incidents 11

-10 Responding to cross-system incidents/issues 15
+10 Responding to cross-system incidents/issues 13

-11 Timeframes for learning responses 15
+11 Timeframes for learning responses 13

-12 Safety improvement plans 16
+12 Safety improvement plans 14

-13 Complaints and appeals 16
+13 Complaints and appeals 14

-14 Definitions 16
+14 Definitions 14

-15 Responsibilities 16
+15 Responsibilities 14

-16 Education and training 18
+16 Education and training 16

-17 Monitoring compliance 18
+17 Monitoring compliance 16

-18 Audit and Review (evaluating effectiveness) 19
+18 Audit and Review (evaluating effectiveness) 16

-20 References 19

-21 Financial Checkpoint 19
+21 Financial Checkpoint 17

-22 Equality Analysis 20
+22 Equality Analysis 17

-Append Appendix A - Glossary of terms21
+Append dix A - Glossary of terms 18

-Append Appendix B - Reporting structures23
+Append Appendix B - Reporting structures20

-Statement of Aims and Objectives
+1 Statement of Aims and Objectives

 - 1.1.
 South East Coast Ambulance Service NHS Foundation Trust (the Trust) is committed to complying with legislation and standards that organisations are required to uphold for all patient safety incidents.
-The objectives are as follows. - Identify the responsibilities of individual postholders and groups in response to Patient Safety Incidents. - Ensure the Trust prioritises the management and governance of Patient Safety Incidents (PSIs). - Maintain consistency in approach across the Trust. - Ensure the Trust acts in a transparent manner. - Engage and fully inform service users, stakeholders and staff and act in a manner consistent with Duty of Candour legislation. - Ensure there is an emphasis on learning and action is taken to minimise reoccurrence of incidents. - Share learning with our system partners, our people, and when appropriate, Ambulance Services across the UK. - 1.2 This policy is applicable to all staff in the Trust and sets out the scope of practice to which all staff must adhere to when responding to a patient safety incident (PSI).
+The objectives are as follows. - Identify the responsibilities of individual postholders and groups in response to Patient Safety Incidents. - Ensure the Trust prioritises the management and governance of Patient Safety Incidents (PSIs). - Maintain consistency in approach across the Trust. - Ensure the Trust acts in a transparent manner. - Engage and fully inform service users, stakeholders and staff and act in a manner consistent with Duty of Candour legislation. - Ensure there is an emphasis on learning and action is taken to minimise reoccurrence of incidents. - Share learning with our system partners, our people, and when appropriate, Ambulance Services across the UK. - 1.2.
+This policy is applicable to all staff in the Trust and sets out the scope of practice to which all staff must adhere to when responding to a patient safety incident (PSI).